kneasle/sapling/README.md

 Most of the ideas for this project come from my friend Shtanton's [blog post](http://shtanton.com/ex.html), and Sapling's editing model will be largely inspired by that of Vim.

-This project is highly experimental in nature - many of these ideas have not been implemented before (as far as I'm aware).
+This project is highly experimental in nature - many of these ideas and datastructures have never been used before (as far as I'm aware).
 Contributions/issues are welcome, but Sapling is currently so young and the codebase so small that the code churn of my rapid iterating would probably cause PRs to immediately generate merge conflicts.
-Once the code-base becomes remotely stable, I will gladly accept issues/PRs.
+Once the codebase becomes remotely stable, I will gladly accept PRs.

 ## Goals of Sapling
 - Sapling's main goal is to make an editor that allows power users to edit code as close to their thinking speed as possible.
   Sapling is willing to sacrifice a potentially steep learning curve in favour of increased editing power.
 - Sapling's default key bindings should be familiar to people used to Vim/Vi, although they have to edit ASTs not text.
 - Sapling's internal data structures should be as resource light as is possible without sacrificing safety.
+  Spicy data structures are absolutely allowed so long as they increase the performance and don't hinder the safety.

 ## But why?
 When writing code with any text editor, you are usually only interested in a tiny subset of valid strings of text - those that correspond to valid